troydavisson/PHRETS/README.md

 ### Installation

-The easiest way to get started is using [Composer](http://getcomposer.org):
+The easiest way to get started is using [Composer](http://getcomposer.org) to install [troydavisson/phrets](https://packagist.org/packages/troydavisson/phrets):

 ```js
 {